adrn/ahw2017-ml/lecture-notes.md

 can be grouped into four main types of problems:

 * **Supervised** methods:
-    * *Classification*: I have photometry for 100,000 sources from some imaging survey and I want to know which ones are galaxies, stars, quasars
+    * *Classification*: For example, we have photometry for 100,000 sources from some imaging survey and want to know which ones are galaxies, stars, quasars.
-    * *Regression*: I want to learn the parameters of some model, usually so I can make good predictions.
+    * *Regression*: We want to learn the parameters of some model, usually to make good predictions.
 * **Unsupervised** methods:
-    * *Dimensionality reduction*: I have spectra for 100,000 galaxies and I want to decompose the spectra into a mixture of stellar population models.
+    * *Dimensionality reduction*: We have spectra for 100,000 galaxies and want to decompose the spectra into common spectral templates (eigenspectra).
-    * *Clustering*: I have colors, sizes, and shapes for 100,000 galaxies and I want to know if there are sub-populations with similar characteristics.
+    * *Clustering*: We have colors, sizes, and shapes for 100,000 galaxies and want to know if there are sub-populations with similar characteristics.
-    * *Density estimation*: TODO
+    * *Density estimation*: We want to know the relative abundance of blue vs. red galaxies given photometry.

 With supervised methods, our data are a set of "features" and some known "labels" for (a subset of) the data.
 That is, for a subset of the data, we know